ABCD1-1/cityBikesOfTheWorld/README.md

 # cityBikesOfTheWorld

 0. Create a folder named config, and add a .env file inside this folder.
-This .env file should have a line that specifies the PORT For example:
+This .env file should have a line that specifies the PORT.

+For example:
 PORT=5000